Classification, the Perceptron, and Logistic Regression

 where \(g\) is the threshold function

 In words: compute the linear score \(\boldsymbol{\uptheta}^{\intercal}\vb{x}\) (a real number between \(-\infty\) and \(+\infty\)), and then squash it to \(0\) or \(1\) depending on whether it is non-negative.
 The function \(g\) looks like a hard step, as shown on the left panel of Figure 3.
 (The right panel shows the sigmoid function, which we will meet later when we discuss logistic regression.
-Keep an eye on it for now; the visual contrast will be useful.)
+Keep an eye on it for now; the visual contrast will be the whole point when we put the two boundaries side by side.)

 For the tumor example we have a single feature \(x\), so it might seem strange to use bold \(\vb{x}\) everywhere.
 We do this because the algorithms below work with feature vectors in general, and we want to emphasize the vector structure.
 Following the convention from the previous post, \(\vb{x}\) always includes a leading “intercept” coordinate \(x_0 = 1\), so for the tumor example \(\vb{x} = \left(1, x\right)^{\intercal} \in \mathbb{R}^2\) and \(\boldsymbol{\uptheta} = \left(\theta_0, \theta_1\right)^{\intercal} \in \mathbb{R}^2\).
 This way \(\boldsymbol{\uptheta}^{\intercal}\vb{x} = \theta_0 + \theta_1 x\) as expected.